kubernetes/website/docs/concepts/services-networking/networkpolicies.md

 You must also be using a networking solution which supports `NetworkPolicy` - simply creating the resource without a controller to implement it will have no effect.

-## Configuring Namespace Isolation Policy
+## Configuring Namespace Isolation

+By default, all traffic is allowed between all pods (and `NetworkPolicy` resources have no effect).

 Isolation can be configured on a per-namespace basis.
-Once isolation is configured on a namespace it will be applied to all pods in that namespace.
-Currently, only isolation policy on inbound traffic (ingress) can be defined.

-The following ingress isolation types being supported:

-- `DefaultDeny`: Pods in the namespace will be inaccessible from any source except the pod's local node.
+Currently, only isolation on inbound traffic (ingress) can be defined.
+When a namespace has been configured to isolate inbound traffic, all traffic to pods in that namespace (even from other pods in the same namespace) will be blocked. `NetworkPolicy` objects can then be added to the isolated namespace to specify what traffic should be allowed.

 Ingress isolation can be enabled using an annotation on the Namespace.